Lisa R. Fournier

 - Visual attention

-Our lab is presently investigating: 1) feature binding and how perception-based actions (both internally and externally guided action) are represented; 2) the role of attention, memory, and the different brain hemispheres in the formation of action plans; 3) the phenomenon of precrastination (the opposite of procrastination) and the role of cognitive effort, as well as tradeoffs between cognitive and physical effort, in decision-making; and 4) EEG correlates of mirror neuron activity and shared action representations.
+Our lab is presently investigating: 1) feature binding and how perception-based actions (both internally and externally guided action) are represented; 2) the role of attention, memory, and the different brain hemispheres in the formation of action plans; and 3) the phenomenon of precrastination (the opposite of procrastination) and the role of cognitive effort, as well as tradeoffs between cognitive and physical effort, in decision-making, and the effects of cannabis use on cognitive performance and brain activity.
 Our lab currently utilizes behavioral (reaction time and accuracy) as well as EEG measures.
-We also have an Educational Partnership Agreement with the U.S. Air Force which has supported the high-tech equipment required to simulate many the real-world visual displays and has allowed us to effectively collaborate with the Air Force Research Lab in Dayton, Ohio.

 For more detailed explanation of these research interests and present ongoing projects, please visit the Attention, Perception & Performance Lab.